 - Students can expect to find a clear explanation of the instructor’s grading policy in the course guide.

-- Students can expect to find their grades for all assignments and other course requirements in the online grade book inside the Learning Management System, for example, ANGEL or MyMathLab.
+- Students can expect to find their grades for all assignments and other course requirements in the online grade book inside the Learning Management System, for example, Canvas or MyMathLab.

 N. Communications via e-mail

 - Students should expect the college to send them various different communications via the college email system.

 - This will include, but not be limited to, information about financial aid, class cancellations, disciplinary issues, critical dates during the academic year, and general reminders about things related to the college.

 - Online students should expect to use the college email system as the primary means for communicating with:

 - Online course instructors.
 Students should check the course guide for each course to find information about other ways (if any) that they may contact their instructors.

 - All student services departments like Financial Aid, Advising and Counseling Center, Enrollment Services, and so on.

 - Students should expect that SJC faculty and administrators will vigorously investigate any suspicions of academic dishonesty including but not limited to plagiarism and collusion or cheating on graded assignments and tests.

 - Students should expect that the online course environment will be an open and honest forum for the pursuit of learning, where they may freely express their ideas related to the educational process.
 Civility towards others in the online learning environment is expected at all times.